-Bobby's Books was created and developed by Pam Krenzke.
-Pam was a mother, a friend, a trainer, a volunteer, a grant writer and an educator.
+The Bobby's Books program was created by Pam Krenzke, our colleague and friend, who died in January 2006.
 Pam devoted much of her time to Bobby's Books, a support program made up of literary resources.
 It was the loss of Pam's two sons, Bobby and Eric, due to a genetic disorder that fueled her compassion and her fire to improve one's journey at the end of life.
 She was determined to make certain that parents, educators, caregivers of children would have a resource to help children deal with their loss and grief, a tool that she did not have available to her when Bobby and Eric were dying.

 Bobby Krenzke loved words, ideas, laughing and learning.
 He was born on August 6, 1985 and died on May 16, 1995.
 Bobby's Books was created in his memory and to fulfill his wish to make a difference in the world.
-Bobby's Books helps children and families cope with change, loss and grief.
-Not only did Pam lose both her boys at very young ages, but two years after Eric passed away, her husband, Lind, died of a heart attack.
-Then in January 2006, Pam passed away.
 Since Pam's death in 2006, Bobby's Books has come under the direction of the Midwest Center for Home, Hospice & Palliative Care Education.
 It is our intent to honor Pam's family and her legacy by continuing to nurture and grow this special program.
 Through so much tragedy, has come so much hope and promise.
 Their legacy will live on.

 Keep reading......keep talking....keep healing!